How to use Passwordless Login Link Authentication

 1 2 3 4 5 6 7 8

-Now that the authenticator is able to check the login links, you must create a page where a user can request a login link and log in to your website.
+Now that the authenticator is able to check the login links, you can create a page where a user can request a login link.

 // src/Controller/SecurityController.php